There’s no guaranteed strategy for retaining every enrolled student on a college campus.

 To dive deeper into the connections between engagement and retention, we need to examine the components of engagement.
 It’s not synonymous with making friends or — as students might put it — having a social life.

-Besides one-off programming, engagement can be broadly categorized into two main categories: Student organizations and high-impact practices.
+Co-curricular engagement can be broadly categorized into two main categories: Student organizations and high-impact practices.

 Student organizations are pretty straightforward.
 They’re chess clubs, a capella groups, Black student councils, sororities, fraternities, debate teams, ukulele tree-climbing clubs, and at least a dozen other types of orgs that I bet anyone reading this can name for their campus.